Radon in Real Estate TransactionsContact: 800-723-6642 or firstname.lastname@example.org Agency: Environment, Great Lakes, and Energy

 More and more informed buyers are having radon tests performed when considering the purchase of a home or office building.
 But what if an elevated concentration of radon is found?
 Does this mean you should walk away from your dream home?
 No!
 Radon reduction technology has improved so much over the last few years that reducing radon is easy and affordable.
 If you like a home, buy it!
 The radon can be reduced.

-Radon is an invisible, radioactive gas created from natural deposits of uranium in the soil.
+Radon is an invisible, radioactive gas created from breakdown of natural deposits of uranium in the soil.
 Radon gas can be drawn into a building and accumulate to concentrations that can cause a health concern.
 Finding high levels of radon in the home has nothing do to with the age, quality, or upkeep of the home.

 Don't despair if you find elevated radon concentrations!
 Reliable reduction techniques have been developed that will effectively control radon in buildings.
 Finding a home with a radon system already installed is a plus.
 Having one installed is affordable, reduces radon, and can enhance future resale value.